tuomoM/eruditeEdge/README.md

 - User is able to see and search for vocabs created by him/herself and ones marked global by other users <
 - User is able to create practice sets and practice them.
 - User is able to test his knowledge on chosen set of vocabs. the statistics are saved for this particular set.
-- Application has user pager that shows statistic about the user
+- Application has user page that shows statistic about the user
 - User is able to open a previously practiced set of vocabs and he is shown the test result from previous time he did the set
 - Clean up the code in test submit to remove "[]" as the original solution did not work
 - Implement handling for local / global for vocabs category handling for vocabs.